What makes a meaningful or engaging retail experience?

 How meaningful is sharing?
 Surprisingly, only 1% mentioned a shared or social component as an important factor to having a meaningful or engaging retail experience.

 There’s plenty of talk about ‘retail experiences’, but what does this actually mean?
 The numbers fell relatively evenly across our ten themes, but none of the themes exceeded 25%.
-This reinforces our belief that there needs to be more detailed discussion.
+This reinforces our belief that there needs to be more detailed discussion to further explore these experiential retail ideas.

 The responses covered a broad range of themes.
 Most (though not all) answers suggested that an engaging or meaningful experience relies on several layered components working together, rather than a single, simple idea.
 This underlines the complexity of creating meaningful, engaging retail experiences.

-To continue the conversation, Quinine has set up a series of webinars to take a deeper dive into experiential retail.
+To continue the conversation and develop more experiential retail ideas, Quinine has set up a series of webinars to take a deeper dive into experiential retail.
 Please join us if you want to find the right retail experience for your customers.

 Like this article?
 Here are some related pieces: